Concepts¶

 Independence¶

-- Different patterns: Each card can play completely different music
+- Different patterns: Each panel can play completely different music

-- Separate controls: Start, stop, and modify each card without affecting others
+- Separate controls: Start, stop, and modify each panel without affecting others

-- Own parameters: Each card can have its own sliders and settings
+- Own parameters: Each panel can have its own sliders and settings

 Typical Setup¶